 Kessel Schwartz completed his PhD at Columbia under Ángel del Río in 1953 and accepted a teaching position at the University of Vermont.
 He and Del Río stayed in touch after Schwartz moved to Vermont to begin his new job, which paid very poorly but came with an unexpected benefit.

-Not long after he received Cummings’s letter, del Río casually suggested to Schwartz that, since he was now living in Vermont, he take the opportunity to look up a fellow resident who had once known Lorca.
+Not long after he received Cummings’s letter, Del Río casually suggested to Schwartz that, since he was now living in Vermont, he take the opportunity to look up a fellow Vermonter who had once known Lorca.
 Del Río gave Schwartz Cummings’s name and address, then left it to him to follow up if he wished.1

 Over the next two decades, a few other researchers followed in Schwartz’s footsteps.
 In July 1967, journalist Mildred Adams was working on a biography of Lorca, whom she had known in Spain and New York, when she first heard about Cummings.
 Unaware of Schwartz’s earlier paper, Adams felt sure that she had stumbled on a scoop.3 She began corresponding with Cummings, visited him and his wife in Woodstock, and accompanied them on a day trip to Lake Eden.
 But due to multiple delays, Adam’s book was not published until 1977.4 To her great disappointment, by that time Daniel Eisenberg had already published the same information, and more, about Lorca, Cummings, and Vermont.

 Daniel Eisenberg, then an up-and-coming professor of Hispanic Studies at Florida State University, was familiar with Schwartz’s paper and in fact corresponded with Schwartz before contacting Cummings in 1974.
 After meeting with Cummings and studying his cherished papers and photos from Lake Eden, Eisenberg took on the challenge of getting them published.